Prevent Running Injuries | 5 Effective Tips for Staying Injury-Free

 Your core also includes your back so don’t neglect it!
 You can either do 3 sets of 10-12 reps or hold the extension for 30 seconds and then increase that duration as you get stronger.

-3. Don’t neglect these key strength exercises
+3. Don’t neglect these key injury-prevention exercises

 Beyond core strength, which will help with your balance and posture, ensuring you are running injury-free, these key exercises you can do at home will help strengthen your lower body.
 Having a strong lower body will make you a stronger and faster runner, as well as help you to avoid injury.